jaywala/cs3900_error_not_found/README.md

 npm install
 ```

-### Every time you add a python dependancy to the project, run:
+### Every time you add a python dependency to the project, run:
 ```
 pip freeze > requirements.txt
 ```